SERVICES > BANK ACCOUNT > CORPORATE

 In recent years, the banking sector in Panama has opted to establish stricter regulatory mechanisms when opening bank accounts for offshore companies.
 Even in the case of local companies, many banks have chosen to exclude the possibility of opening bank accounts for these companies with shareholders who are not residents of Panama.

-The requirements for opening a savings bank account in Panama are as follows:
+The requirements for opening a corporate bank account in Panama may include the following:

 The requirements commonly requested by banks to open a bank account for a foreign legal entity, i.e., a company incorporated abroad (this varies depending on the institution, but it helps us get an idea of the documents that may be requested), are as follows: